 JDF certification is beneficial in many ways - in that it helps your software to integrate efficiently, ensures your products meet the Industry Standards outlined in the official JDF documentation and gives the consumer confidence when ordering your products.
 Having JDF Certified Products resonates to the consumer that you are on the cutting edge of quality.
 JDF Certified Products enable better integration into existing JDF enabled workflows; they also reduce complexity for consumers, when choosing products for their unique configuration.
 Another interesting fact about JDF Certifications is that they never expire.
 In addition, your products are promoted by Printing Industries of America through several channels such as newsletters, conferences, member publications and our website.

-To begin the JDF Product Certification process contact Michael Duvall at firstname.lastname@example.org
+To begin the JDF Product Certification process contact Michael Duvall by clicking here.

 JDF and Computer Integrated Manufacturing (CIM) are essential components within Printing Industries of America's workflow and a core activity for the Center of Technology and Research.
 Printing Industries of America has multiple JDF-enabled devices and software in many departments from the design area to bindery.
-A list of devices can be found here.
-For more information about JDF-enabled devices and automation, please contact email@example.com.
+For more information about JDF-enabled devices and automation, please contact automation(at)printing.org.

 Interoperability Conformance Specification (ICS) Documents